-By the time your baby is around 6 months old, they need more than breast milk or infant formula to meet their needs.
-At this stage they need solid foods as well – not as a replacement, but alongside their usual breast milk or infant formula (which is why it’s also known as ‘complementary feeding’).
+By the time your baby is around 6 months old, they need more than breast milk or first infant formula to meet their needs.
+At this stage they need solid foods as well – not as a replacement, but alongside their usual breast milk or first infant formula (which is why it’s also known as ‘complementary feeding’).
 Weaning teaches your baby how to move solid food around their mouth, chew and swallow solid foods.

 How much your baby eats depends on their appetite, so let your baby guide you on how much food they need – never force them to eat.
 In the same way you follow your baby’s cues when offering them breast or bottle feeds, be responsive to your baby when giving them solid foods, and learn to recognise when they’re hungry and when they’ve had enough.